Universalist Gary Amirault gets

 2) All the many Scriptures which teach there are two types of people—the children of God and the children of the devil; the saved and the lost; the righteous and the wicked; the spiritually alive and the spiritually dead; etc. (If all were going to heaven there could only be one type of people—the redeemed, saved, child of God, etc.)

-3) All the many Scriptures which teach there are conditions, on man’s part, to initially receive and retain salvation after it is received.
-The conditions for initial salvation are repentance from sin and a submissive faith in Jesus Christ for forgiveness and salvation (Acts 20:21; 2 Pet.
+3) All the many Scriptures which teach there are conditions, on man's part, to initially receive and retain salvation after it is received.
+The conditions for the initial saving of the soul are repentance from sin and a submissive faith in Jesus Christ for forgiveness and salvation (Acts 20:21; 2 Pet.
 3:9; etc.).
 The conditions for final salvation are endurance to the end and holiness (Mt.
 10:22; Heb.
 3:14; Rev. 2:10,11; 1 Cor.
 15:2; 1 John 2:24-26; Mt.
 5:8; Heb.
 12:14; etc.).
 Those same conditions can be refused, resisted, ignored, neglected, etc. by man.
-See John 5:40; Acts 7:51; James 5:19,20; etc. (If all were going to heaven merely because Jesus died for everyone, then there would be no conditions for either initial or final salvation since Jesus’ death would be that only factor to enter heaven.)
+See John 5:40; Acts 7:51; James 5:19,20; etc. (If all were going to heaven merely because Jesus died for everyone, then there would be no conditions for either initial or final salvation since Jesus' death would be that only factor to enter heaven.)

 If one would add up the Scriptural evidence from those three groupings against Universalism it would be massive.
 Hence, Gary Amirault (and all others like him) have to distort, deny, contradict and/or avoid all those Scriptures to embrace the dangerous doctrine that all will go to heaven because Jesus died for everyone.

-■ WARNING: Gary Amirault is not correctly handling the Scriptures and, therefore, is spreading a fine-sounding lie (and heresy) as God’s truth to the eternal and spiritual detriment of all those who believe it.
+WARNING: Gary Amirault is not correctly handling the Scriptures and, therefore, is spreading a fine-sounding lie (and heresy) as God's truth to the eternal and spiritual detriment of all those who believe it.

 To learn the truth, read through the entire New Testament for yourself.
 To benefit by that knowledge put it into practice.
 Jesus taught: